timbenniks/nuxt-contentstack/README.md

   environment: 'your_environment',

   // Optional settings with smart defaults
-  region: 'us',
+  region: 'eu',
   branch: 'main',
   locale: 'en-us',

-  // Live Preview (simplified)
+  // Live Preview
   livePreview: {
     enable: true,
     previewToken: 'your_preview_token', // no need for preview token if you are not using live preview